||Harry S Truman (D)

 As promised a week ago

 , the Association of Carolina Klans conducts a march through the small town of Denmark, South Carolina.
 About 230 Klansmen walk up one side of the town’s main street and back down the other before stopping at the Southern Railway freight platform.
-Thomas, L. Hamilton, ,grand dragon of the Carolina Klans, speaks for twenty minutes on the South during Reconstruction, the organization of the Klan, and the Communist threat.
+Thomas, L. Hamilton, grand dragon of the Carolina Klans, speaks for twenty minutes on the history of the South during Reconstruction, the organization of the Klan, and the Communist threat.
 A cross burns nearby, but it doesn’t provide enough light for Hamilton to read his speech, so he has to finish it with the aid of a flashlight.
 The Associated Press reports that this is a smaller gathering than a similar one held here last year.
 After the meeting, the Klansmen drive to Barnwell State Park for a barbecue supper.

-May 20: A massive airlift gets underway to bring an estimated 125,000 Iraqi Jews to Israel.
+May 20: Operation Ezra and Nehemiah begins.
+A massive airlift gets underway to bring an estimated 125,000 Iraqi Jews to Israel.
 The first plane loads arrive amid strict Israeli censorship.
-It was feared that if there is too much publicity, the Iraqi government may call a halt to the exodus since Iraq and Israel are still technically at war.
+It is feared that if there is too much publicity, the Iraqi government may call a halt to the exodus since Iraq and Israel are still technically at war.
 But when Bahgdad discloses the operation, Israel lifts its censorship.
 In March, Iraq enacted a Law of Denaturalization, giving its Jewish citizens one year to legally emigrate on the condition that they surrender their Iraqi citizenship and never return.
 So far, 46,000 Jews have registered to leave.
 Many others are preparing to leave, but are finding it difficult to sell their property due to falling prices in a newly-flooded market.

-May 20: The U.S. Chamber of Commerce tells Congress that employers and employees should be free to work out problems of “equal pay for equal work” on a voluntary basis rather than through legislation.
+May 20: US Chamber denounces equal pay law.
+The U.S. Chamber of Commerce tells Congress that employers and employees should be free to work out problems of “equal pay for equal work” on a voluntary basis rather than through legislation.
 In a letter to Rep. Augustine Kelley (D-PA), chairman of a House Labor subcommittee, the Chamber says that a law mandating equal pay for men and women “would be unwarranted and dangerous to sound wage practices both in organized (union) and unorganized companies.
 We do not oppose this legislation because we believe that women workers should receive less pay for equal service to that performed by men.
 Rather, as our policy statement clearly declares, we urge employers to adopt voluntarily such pay practices as will accurately reflect the value of services performed by women.

 ▲Sunday, May 21

-May 21: As residents in South Amboy, New Jersey, bury the dead, console the injured and look for the missing from the massive explosion two days earlier, a fire starts at a phosphorus plant, which is located about 1200 feet from the site of the munitions explosion.
+May 21: Fire hits stricken New Jersey town.
+As residents in South Amboy, New Jersey, bury the dead, console the injured and look for the missing from the massive explosion two days earlier, a fire starts at a phosphorus plant, which is located about 1200 feet from the site of the munitions explosion.
 Storage drums, damaged by the munitions explosion on Friday, results in the stored phosphorus being exposed to the air.
 About forty drums spontaneously combust, and the resulting heat from the fire cause about 60 unexploded anti-personnel mines which had fallen in the area to explode intermittently.
 The explosions not only pose a hazard to fire fighters, but they also throw burning phosphorus and shrapnel throughout the area.
 Meanwhile, toxic smoke from the phosphorus fire fills the air around Raritan Bay.
 It will take twenty hours for firefighters to bring the fire under control.

 ▲Monday, May 22